Black Prickleback Fish

 The black prickleback is a small fish with a small head and pointed oblique mouth.
 It has a long dorsal fin that runs into its tail fin giving the illusion of having a full-body fin.
 The tail fin is rounded and joins with the anal fin.
 It has no ventral fins and pectoral fins are very small.
 It is a favorite meal for the Great Blue Heron.
 Read More….

 A favorite in the recreational fishery, the Chinook salmon is the biggest of the salmon with some reaching as much as 45 kilos in weight.
 Chinook reproduction happens mainly in major river systems, the most important of which in BC is the Fraser River.
 Substantial numbers of Chinook are also found in the Yukon River.
 Read More….

-Coho are sometimes called bluebacks because of their bluish coloring on their backs.
+Coho is sometimes called bluebacks because of their bluish coloring on their backs.
 They have white gums, black tongues and a few spots on the upper portion of their bodies and silver-colored tails.
 They have a wide tail base.
 Bright silver with a metallic blue dorsal surface.
 Read More….

-The Great Sculpin are quite a large fish in the sculpin family, they can be seen sitting on the bottom on rocky reefs, but you must look hard for them as they blend in very well.
+The Great Sculpin is quite a large fish in the sculpin family, they can be seen sitting on the bottom on rocky reefs, but you must look hard for them as they blend in very well.
 They can be identified by their large and flat head that just seems to be too big for them.
 Read More….

 Green Penpoint Gunnel

 The green penpoint gunnel can be found along the shoreline areas of the pacific northwest coast, usually in the shallows.
 It can sometimes even be found in tidal pools, or look in eelgrass beds, sea lettuce beds, or in stands of kelp.
 It will take on the color of the vegetation around it.
 Read More….